Catherinesjkim/uspto/README.md

 **Email:** joseph@ripplesoftware.ca

 ## **Description:**
 This python script is based on a script from University of Illinois (http://abel.lis.illinois.edu/UPDC/Downloads.html).
 Several parts of the script have been improved to increase the data integrity and memory utilization of the original script.

-The whole packages is therefore contained into one file which can be run from the command line.
+The script is run from the command line and will populate a PostgreSQL or MySQL database.
+It is recommended to use PostgreSQL since PG provides better performance over the large dataset.

 The usage of the script is outlined below: